Complexity and Complex Systems From Life on Earth to the Universe

-Whilst the mechanistic view served its purpose very well, the quantum computational model seems to be more suitable for explaining the complexity and feature richness that the universe displays.
+Whilst the mechanistic view served its purpose very well, the quantum computational model seems more suitable for explaining the complexity and feature richness of the universe.

-There are subtle but straightforward parallels between cellular automata’s story and the quantum computing universe with minor variations.
+Subtle but straightforward parallels exist between cellular automata’s story and the quantum computing universe with minor variations.
 Let’s have a look at the similarities first:

 - The Big Bang’s initial conditions were not complicated, just like the simple patterns that CA starts with: extreme temperatures coupled with extreme densities governed by a unified form of the forces of nature.